donboyd5/BEAData/README.md

 # BEAData

 This package contains several BEA data files that I use frequently.
-I will try to update the quarterly files once each quarter, and the annual files once each year.
-Datasets:
+I will try to update the files periodically.
+It includes some functions to help locate desired variables.

-* `nipa.a`: NIPA annual data, organized by individual tables (a variable can appear more than once)
-* `nipa.au`: NIPA annual data, unique - one observation per variable per year

 Install it from github with: